wolgwang1729/Vulcan-16/Programs/Project09/GuessANumber/readme.md

 # Guess A Number Game

 ## Introduction
 This project is a simple "Guess A Number" game written in Jack language.
-The game was developed as part of the Nand2Tetris course, which involves building a computer from scratch and writing software to run on it.
 The game uses a pseudo-random number generator to select a number for the player to guess.

 ## Game Description
 In this game, the computer randomly selects a number within a specified range (0 to 10).
 The player then tries to guess the number.
 After each guess, the game provides feedback indicating whether the guess was correct or incorrect and ends.